duleorlovic/blog/_posts/2016-04-13-css-and-html-tips.markdown

 }
 ~~~

-To expand block on click use input checkbox
+To expand block on click use input checkbox (non js toggle)
 https://www.sitepoint.com/pure-css-off-screen-navigation-menu/

 Note that input is before label, which is before target